Nico070707/Nico070707/README.md

 [AR-Net-master.zip](https://github.com/Nico070707/Nico070707/files/6946579/AR-Net-master.zip)
 [dockerfile.github.io-master (1).zip](https://github.com/Nico070707/Nico070707/files/6900367/dockerfile.github.io-master.1.zip)
 [transformers-master.zip](https://github.com/Nico070707/Nico070707/files/6898635/transformers-master.zip)
-- 👋 Hi, I’m @Nico070707
-- 👀 I’m interested in real Data Humanity to build a better world.
-A real dream could begin a real life
-- 🌱 I’m currently learning DataScience
-- 💞️ I’m looking to collaborate on Project for humanity with code
-- 📫 How to reach me https://www.linkedin.com/in/nicolas-bourne-635a0033/
 corpus = ["I Like Python because I can build AI applications", "I like Python because I can do data analytics","The cat sits on the ground","The cat walks on the sidewalk"] corpus_embeddings = model.encode(corpus, convert_to_tensor=True)